actuator/com.heytap.browser/README.md

 The `com.android.browser.RealBrowserActivity` activity in the `com.heytap.browser` app is exported and can be invoked by any third-party application without requiring any permissions.
 A malicious app can exploit this to execute arbitrary JavaScript code within the context of the `com.heytap.browser`` application.

-This vulnerability is particularly concerning because:
-- The victim does not need to grant any special permissions to any installed applications.
-- The attack can be initiated remotely.

 ### Proof of Concept (PoC):